teijuan/teijuan.github.io/_posts/2023-03-24-new-page-fanarts.md

 If you drew some of my characters and want your work appearing on the site, just send me its link or image file to [my email](mailto:tei-juan@hotmail.com) or DMs and I'll include it for you.

-> Note: I used to have one on my old site, but some thumbnails weren't appearing.
-Now this bug is past and every of them are showing correctly.
+> Note: The page from the old site has some missing thumbnails.
+Those were fixed and now every of them are showing correctly.